jonnytdavies/the-monkees/README.md

 ---
 ### **The Monkees Website - UX Brief**
 #### **Strategy:**
-What are you aiming to achieve?

 - I am aiming to produce a slick and informative site for fans of ‘The Monkees’ It will be responsive to all devices and browsers

 #### **Scope:**
-What features do you want to include?

 - It will showcase:
     1. Music videos, audio and images from the band.
     2. A a short biography of the band, and then individual photos of each member.